Doick-Union-Workshop/zDExtensions/docs/docs/externals/log.md

 ## Log_GetMissionStatus

-Returns the status of diary topic.
+Gets the status of diary topic.
 Works only for missions, not for notes.

 - `0` - Free
 - `1` - Running